 * The only exception to this would seem to be in sport where professional tennis player, golfer or athlete are descriptions that tend to be used.

 Postscript: Just as I was about to hit publish on this post this news item hit my Twitter feed.
 Bowens, the well-known 94-year-old lighting equipment brand has officially confirmed that it has discontinued operations.
 One of the main factors cited for its demise was the rise of cheaper gear by Chinese manufacturers.
-It seems like its not only photographers that need to learn some hard lessons of competition!
+It seems it’s not only photographers that need to learn some hard lessons of competition!